Page Object Model & Factory in Selenium

 Advantages of POM

-1. Page Object Design Pattern says operations and flows in the UI should be separated from verification.
+- Page Object Design Pattern says operations and flows in the UI should be separated from verification.
 This concept makes our code cleaner and easy to understand.

-2. The Second benefit is the object repository is independent of test cases, so we can use the same object repository for a different purpose with different tools.
+- The Second benefit is that the object repository is independent of test cases, so we can use the same object repository for a different purpose with different tools.
 For example, we can integrate Page Object Model in Selenium with TestNG/JUnit for functional Testing and at the same time with JBehave/Cucumber for acceptance testing.

-How to implement POM?
+How to implement POM in Selenium?

-It’s the basic structure of Page object model framework where all Web Elements of the AUT and the method that operate on these Web Elements are maintained inside a class file.A task like verification should be separate as part of Test methods.
+Simple PLog in the foundational structure of a Page Object Model framework, where the whereManagereIDElements of the AUT and the method that operate on these Web Elements are maintained inside a clog file.
+A task like verification should be separate as part of Test methods.

 Complete Example